 If you are in a drinky frame of mind though there…

-Had I not been there in the middle of Easter, these fun, quirky bars in Adeliade would have been where I’d have gone.
+Had I not been there in the middle of Easter, these fun, quirky bars in Adelaide would have been where I’d have gone.

-Have a look at Biblioteque, a bar and book exchange, Happy Sally, the 50s and 60s themed bar on Pirie Street, The Colonist pub is Norwood with its quirky interior and Peter Rabbit cafe and bar which I believe has actual bunnies (three times I went to find out but it was never open!).
+Have a look at Biblioteque, a bar and book exchange, The Colonist pub is Norwood with its quirky interior and Peter Rabbit cafe and bar which I believe has actual bunnies (three times I went to find out but it was never open!).

 I’m also fascinated by Bethnal Green – a newer bar inspired by London’s Bethnal Green Tube Station.
 Why that one?
 Anyhoo, I know what’s first on my list to visit on my next trip to Adelaide.